ductuantruong/speaker_age_height_estimation/README.md

 ```

 ### Update Config and Logger
 Update the config.json file to update the upstream model, batch_size, gpus, lr, etc and change the preferred logger in train_.py files.
 Create a folder 'checkpoints' to save the best models.
 If you wish to perform narrow band experiment, just set narrow_band as true in config.json file.
+For DenseLoss experiment, there are some special arguments.
+For example:
+* `--model_task='a'` for downstream task of age and gender estimation; `--model_task='h'` for downstream task of height and gender estimation; default `--model_task` for downstream task of height, age and gender estimation
+* `--upstream_model=wav2vec2` for upstream model of wav2vec2; `--upstream_model=wavlm` for upstream model of WavLMBase+;

 ### Training
 ```bash